-2 References to Kant's works refer to volume and page numbers of the Academy text (Kants gesammelte Schriften, Berlin: G. Reimer/W. de Gruyter, 1902) as well as abbreviated titles of individual works.
+3 References to Kant's works refer to volume and page numbers of the Academy text (Kants gesammelte Schriften, Berlin: G. Reimer/W. de Gruyter, 1902) as well as abbreviated titles of individual works.
 Abbreviations used are the following: MM = Metaphysics of Morals, NF = Feyerabend lectures on Natural Right, PP = Toward Perpetual Peace, Rel = Religion within the Bounds of Mere Reason, Refl = Reflections.
 The Critique of Pure Reason is cited according to the standard A/B format.
-For details of the translations used, see the Cambridge Edition of the Works of Immanuel Kant.

-concerned only with the form of the relation of choice between the agents involved, not the matter of their choice.
+of another (wishes do not terminate in external action on Kant's account), they are excluded from consideration.
+Third, right is concerned only with the form of the relation of choice between the agents involved, not the matter of their choice.
 That is, right is indifferent to the ends that people are pursuing and their reasons for that pursuit.
-What matters is how the actions of each impact upon the actions of others.
+What matters is how the actions of each impact on the actions of others.
 To sum this up, for Kant right is concerned with the formal, external relation between the imputable actions of distinct individuals.